python/mypy/docs/source/command_line.rst

     This flag will disable color output in error messages, enabled by default.

 ``--no-error-summary``
-    This flag will show error messages with stats summary, enabled by default.
+    This flag will disable error summary.
 By default mypy shows a summary line including total number of errors, number of files with errors, and number of files checked.

 .. _incremental: